OskarHulter/build-your-first-website-challenge/README.md

 - double click the file to open it in its own window

 ## Add the basic html structure

-- we will use a handy shortcut that is available by default in VSC
-- make sure your blinking cursor is at the top of the page
+We will use a handy shortcut that is available by default.
+Make sure your blinking cursor is at the top of the page then follow these instructions.

 - write a single exclamation mark: !
 - press the TAB key on your keyboard (above caps-lock on my keyboard layout)
-- enjoy a sip of your coffe while the shortcut does the hard work
+- take a sip of your coffe while the shortcut does the work
 - save your work by pressing cmd+s or by navigating the top menu: File > Save.

-If the command was successfull, your file should contain the following structure:
+If the command was successfull, your file will contain the following structure:

 ```html
 <!DOCTYPE html>